-Have you ever thought what would happen if I take Adderall and weed at the same time?
-Then you may have contemplated or felt the compounding effect that Adderall and weed could have on a person.
+Have you ever thought what would happen if you take Adderall and weed at the same time?
 In this article, we shall discuss the compounding impact, fun, high, and safety that taking Adderall and marijuana, also referred to as “weederall,” and “madderall” can create.

 The Compounding Effects of Adderall And Weed

-The consumption of Cannabis and Adderall will vary from person to person.
-Before we continue, there are a few things to note.
+The effects of the consumption of Cannabis and Adderall together and alone will vary from person to person.
+Before we continue, there are 2 things to note.

 1st: The type of marijuana smoked will make a substantial difference when compounding.